 For those in warmer, sunnier climates that see extended summer weather, starting in the fall when you are less likely to participate in summer activities like the beach or pool is still ideal.
-However, Duque says you don’t need to wait until winter finally shows up to get your laser on.
+However, Duque says you do not need to wait until winter finally shows up to get your laser on.
 “If I owned a spa in a warm-weather climate, I would most likely recommend starting anytime [at the end of summer], but still refraining from excessive/direct sun exposure when going about their day,” she remarks.
 Board-certified dermatologist, Kenneth Mark, M.D. also recommends “a high numbered broad-spectrum UVA [and] UVB sunscreen, preferably with zinc oxide” — as it is more effective at protecting from UVA and UVB rays — and covering up as much as possible.
 Hall says to reach for sunblock with at least SPF 30 or above.
-“Typically, I tell patients five days before and five days after treatment not to go in direct sunlight or tan,” he notes.
+“In order to decrease the risk of post-inflammatory pigment alteration, patients should minimize sun exposure for at least three weeks pre and post treatment,” he notes.

 “Side effects of laser hair reduction with Nd YAG laser could be a burn, blister, skin irritation, mild redness and scarring, depending on the application of the laser itself and technique,” warns Hall.
 That said, “in the right hands, this rarely occurs and, typically, mild redness is the only after effect.”

 How many sessions does laser hair removal require?